-Click on "Activity: Hiring of Firefighters" tab
+• Click on "Add activity" tab

-Click on the "Hiring of Firefighters activity questions"
+Select "Hiring of Firefighters"

-This adds a number of other fields and small narratives to the application as well as the Narrative Statements fields.
+This adds several other fields and small narratives to the application as well as the Narrative Statements fields.

 - o This includes selecting which NFPA Standard you are trying to meet

 - 1710 (Career with aerial)

 - 1710 (Career without aerial)

 - 1720 (Urban combo/volunteer)

 - 1720 (Suburban combo/volunteer)

 - 1720 (Rural combo/volunteer)

 - 1720 (Remote combo/volunteer)

 - You will need to describe the department's existing staffing model to include the number of shifts, number of positions per shift, chief level officer staffing per shift (i.e., Battalion Chief, District Chief, etc.), and contracted shift hours per week/pay period.
 If the contracted shift hours included FLSA overtime or Kelly Days, please be sure to include details.
 (3,000 characters)

 - You will need to describe the department's step-by-step hiring process (application period, written test, physical, approval) and the timeline for each step (2,000 characters)

 - How long after award will the department be able to start a recruit class?

 (1,000 characters)

 - How often are your recruit classes held?
 (1,000 characters)